 Patient Surveys are an ideal way to help us understand how we can improve upon the service we provide for you.
-This years survey ran from January - February, we have just closed it and have received over 400 responses which is excellent.
-Once the results have been collated we will publish them here on the Practice website.
-Results from previous years surveys can be viewed following the link on the right hand side of this webpage under 'Survey results'.
+This years survey ran from January - February, we received over 400 responses which is excellent.
+The results have now been collated and can be viewed by following the 'Survey Results' link under 'Further Information' to the right of this page.
+We have also compiled our Patient Participation Report looking at the survey results in more details and setting out some actions for the year ahead, there is a link to this on the right side of this page too.

 Please note that the Emmer Green Surgery email address has changed, from Monday the 22nd April 2013 the email address to use for contacting the practice is RCCG.firstname.lastname@example.org.